masudur-rahman-niloy/presto-mysql-hive/readme.md

 # Use Presto to query from mysql and hive

+### Presto

+Presto is a distributed query engine used in big data application.
+It can query data from multiple sources like mysql, postgres, redis, kafka, hive elasticsearch and many more using sql like syntax.
+It can scale to multiple workers

+### Hive

+Apache hive is a data warehouse software.
+It can manage, read and write large datasets in distributed storage using SQL.

+### MySQL

+MySQL is a relational database management system.
+It stores data in row based table structure.

+---
+### The problem it solves

+In large systems there is a possibility to have different flavours of databases.
+It is messy to use different query languages that every database offers. **Presto** offers a unified query syntex for all data sources which makes it easy to use different data sources for analytical purposes.

+---

 This project uses docker compose to build a mysql, hive and presto container.
-Data can be queried from mysql and hive using presto.
+Data can be queried from mysql and hive using presto cli.

 To run the setup